software-mansion/starknet-jvm/lib/java-guide.md

 # Package com.swmansion.starknet.signer

-Signer interface and its implementations.
+Signer interface and its implementations for manually signing transactions to be sent to Starknet.
 Recommended way of using Signer is through an Account.

 ```java